-Languages ~ Spanish and Cornish Strategies for Supporting Children with SEND at MHA Area of Need How we support our pupils to succeed Communication and Interaction Good communication including clear speech, eye contact, allowing time to respond and using non-verbal gestures - for example thumbs up.
+Geography Strategies for Supporting Children with SEND at Sandy Hill Academy Area of Need How we support our pupils to succeed Communication and Interaction Good communication including clear speech, eye contact, allowing time to respond and using non-verbal gestures - for example thumbs up.
 When you are asking questions, use pupils' names to warn them - especially pupils with visual impairments - that they are about to be involved.
 Keep instructions simple.
 Check the child understands the task before starting.
 Increase pupil independence and confidence by using a task management board.
 Pre teach new vocabulary using visual cues.
 Scaffold learning so that it is accessible to the child.
 Share any changes to the organisation of the lesson or classroom with the child.
 Use visuals to prepare the child for what is coming.
 Allow time for the child to process new information and instructions with the support of visual cues.
 Think carefully about any group activities and allow children to work independently if they find the social expectations of group work tricky or difficult.
 Use a variety of questioning techniques with a particular focus on open ended questions, to elicit understanding or recollection of prior learning.
 Use pictures and symbols to illustrate abstract, or new concepts to enhance curriculum access for pupils with learning difficulties.
-Subject Specific Strategies Plan to teach new vocabulary explicitly in context.
+Geography Specific Strategies Plan to teach new geography vocabulary explicitly in context.
 Create a word bank.
-Think-pair-share can be a useful technique for promoting speech in lessons: ~think - give pupils initial time to think and jot down some thoughts. ~pair - they share their thoughts with a partner. ~share - they share their ideas with the class.
+Pre-teach subject specific vocabulary - using visuals and concrete resources.
+Predictable routines- ensure geography slides are used in majority of lessons.
+Task management boards.
+Group or partner work, especially during field work.
+This provides peer support.
+Think-pair-share can be a useful technique for promoting speech in geography lessons: -think - give pupils initial time to think and jot down some thoughts. -pair - they share their ideas with the class.
 This need only take a few minutes.
 Cognition and Learning Avoid black font on white paper.
 Use numbered points or bullet points rather than large paragraphs of writing/information.
 Allow children to use a ruler or their finger to follow writing/text when reading.
 Highlight important information prior to the lesson.
 Use pictures, diagrams, clear sub-titles and 'colour coded text' to break up large sections of information.
 Carefully scaffold learning to suit the child's individual learning needs.
 Give instructions clearly with both physical and verbal cues with visuals to support so that the child fully understands the expectations of the lesson.
 Give children time to process questions and formulate answers.
-Provide word banks with key vocabulary and images linked to the focus of the lesson.
+Provide word banks with key vocabulary and images linked to the geography focus of the lesson.
 Repeat information in a variety of ways, using a range of vocabulary.
 Provide a writing frame to support writing during independent activities.
+Summarise ideas in pictures, comparing visual sources from different times, explaining patterns in graphs, using visual timelines, using or presenting information in tables or diagrams, storyboarding text.
 Use of IT.